 Small, shallow burns may need only to be kept clean and to have an antibiotic cream applied.

 People with deep or extensive burns may require intravenous fluids, surgery, and rehabilitation, often at a burn center.

 Burns are usually caused by heat (thermal burns), such as fire, steam, tar, or hot liquids.
-Burns caused by chemicals are similar to thermal burns, whereas burns caused by radiation (see Radiation Injury), sunlight (see Overview of Sunlight and Skin Damage), and electricity (see Electrical Injuries) differ significantly.
+Burns caused by chemicals are similar to thermal burns, whereas burns caused by radiation, sunlight, and electricity differ significantly.
 Events associated with a burn, such as jumping from a burning building, being struck by debris, or being in a motor vehicle crash, may cause other injuries.

 Thermal and chemical burns usually occur because heat or chemicals contact part of the body’s surface, most often the skin.
 Thus, the skin usually sustains most of the damage.
 However, severe surface burns may penetrate to deeper body structures, such as fat, muscle, or bone.